 The first thing a beginning musician should develop is the motor skills of playing their instrument.
 It’s going to take time to build up muscle memory and produce a good sound out of your instrument of choice.

-Once you can noodle around (make some music), the music theory will begin to make a lot more sense.
+Once you can noodle around (make some music), then basic music theory for beginners will begin to make a lot more sense.

 The three main elements of basic music theory and songwriting

 Without these three pieces working together, your songs won’t reach their full potential.

 Harmony in Music

 Harmony is when two notes or more are played simultaneously to produce a sound.
 Chords and chord progressions are the best examples of harmony in music.

 There are two main types of harmony: consonant and dissonant.

 - A consonant harmony is when two or more notes sound pleasing and musical together.